-This is the most popular variation and it’s available to players online as well as at brick-and-mortar casinos.
+On a list of casino games, this is the most popular variation of craps, and it’s available to players online as well as at brick-and-mortar casinos.
 The game is played using a special table with a unique layout.
-Players in this variation place their stake on an appropriate section on the table — real or virtual — before the dice are rolled.
+Players in this variation place their stakes on an appropriate section on the table — real or virtual — before the dice are rolled.

 As you might guess from its name, this is a simple variant of the game.
 Here, the shooter only rolls the dice once.
-If the outcome is a 2, 3, 4, 10, 11 or 12, then it results in a win, whereas if a 5, 6, 7, 8 or 9 is rolled out, then it results in a loss.
-This variant has a decent house advantage of 2.8%, way better than other games at some online casinos.
+If the outcome is a 2, 3, 4, 10, 11, or 12, then it results in a win, whereas if a 5, 6, 7, 8, or 9 is rolled out, then it results in a loss.
+This variant has a decent house advantage of 2.8%, way better than many other games at some online casinos.

-Also known as a “bastard,” “never ever,” or “ruse,” this is another exciting and popular craps variant that’s available to play at an online casino.
-The game was invented years ago in an attempt to create a variation where players wouldn’t lose if a 2, 3 or 12 is rolled out on the Pass Line bet.
-This variation is very popular in states such as Mississippi.
+Also known as a “bastard,” “never ever,” or “ruse,” this is another exciting and popular craps variant that’s available to play at online casinos.
+The game was invented years ago in an attempt to create a variation where players wouldn’t lose if a 2, 3, or 12 is rolled out on the Pass Line bet.
+This variation is very popular in some states, such as Mississippi, for instance.

 New York Craps

-This does not imply any “get rich or die trying”’ ethos.
+This does not imply any “get rich or die trying” ethos.
 Instead, this variation only features just one die.
 This is a much easier game for novice players who are still learning how to play, as it’s simple to grasp.
 The number 6 denotes a win, while the number 1 is an instant loss.
 The other numbers in this variation are used to establish the Point.
 Usually, the shooter will have three rolls before a 1 is rolled.
-If not, the dice will get passed to the next player and another round begins.
+If not, the die will get passed to the next player, and another round begins.

-This is another simple version of the game which also follows different rules.
+This is another simple version of the game.
 Here, when the shooter happens to roll a 2 or 3 on their first roll, the dice are returned and thrown again.
-However, if an 11 or 12 is rolled, then it’s automatically a win.
+However, if an 11 or 12 is rolled, then it’s an automatic win.
 The other numbers establish the Point, and the shooter has to roll an outcome higher than the established Point to win.
 The house advantage on a High Point game is 2.35%, which is higher than the standard game.

 This variation does not feature any Come or Don’t Come bets.
 Also, the house gets no commission on the right bets.
-This is the least popular variation and was invented by gambling expert John Scarne, hence the name.
-It’s fun to play and is very rewarding, but is only available at selected casinos.
+Invented by gambling expert John Scarne, this is the least popular variation.
+It’s fun to play and is very rewarding, but it’s only available at selected casinos.

-It’s important to set a gaming budget before you play any game and not go over it.
+Just like in online poker and live dealer casino games where the excitement is high, it’s important to set a gaming budget before you play — and not go over it.
 This will help keep your finances in check and ensure you don’t spend all your money on gambling.

-Playing online casino games or gambling at a land-based casino while intoxicated is not a good idea at all.
-This is because you are far less likely to make good decisions and you could end up spending even more money.
+Playing online casino games, such as online slots, or gambling at a land-based casino while you’ve had too many drinks is not a good idea — ever.
+You’re far less likely to make good decisions, and you could end up spending more than your bankroll.
 The same goes for gambling when you’ve had a bad day or are in a bad mood.
-You’re more likely to play out of frustration, which could even worsen your situation.
-Our advice is to walk away and do something else — because you can always come back another day when you’re in a sunnier disposition.
+You’re more likely to play out of frustration, which could worsen your situation.
+Our advice is to walk away and do something else — because you can always come back another day when you have a sunnier disposition.

 Playing a game you don’t understand is never much fun.
 So, it’s better to choose a variation that you find easy to learn, then further your research and try it out on demo mode before you start playing for real.